Are Tinted Windows Legal? Understanding Window Tinting Laws in Ontario & Canada

 While some tint is allowable on side windows, it makes sense that they’d rather have some visibility into a vehicle as they approach.

-So What Windows Can I Tint?
+What Windows Can You Legally Tint?

 There is only one absolute, sure-fire way to ensure your window tinting won’t result in a fine: keep your tints within provincial limits and never drive in another province.